videosdk-live/videosdk-rtc-react-sdk-example/README.md

 - `api.js` : It includes all the API calls for create and validate meeting.

-- If you select `Meeting` type and `Create Meeting` is clicked, it will show following:
+- If you select `Meeting` type and click `Create Meeting`, it will show following:

-  - `Meeting code` - This meeting code you can copy and share with other participants that wants to join meeting.
+  - `MeetingId` - You can copy this meetingId and share it with other participants that wants to join the meeting.
   - `TextField for ParticipantName` - This text field will contain name of the participant.
   - `Start Meeting Button` - This button will call api to create meeting with meetingId that participant want to join.